John Gregory Murray: Archdiocese of Saint Paul

-Murray was appointed by Pius XI as the third archbishop of the Archdiocese of Saint Paul on October 29, 1931.
+Murray was appointed by Pius XI as the third archbishop of Saint Paul on October 29, 1931.
 He was installed at the Cathedral of Saint Paul in St. Paul on January 27, 1932.
 To address the continuing effects of the Great Depression, Murray began a crusade of charity to support the poor and unemployed, and made himself available to the public by taking public transit and walking in the downtown areas.

 During his 24-year tenure, Murray established over 50 new parishes, eliminated debt at the College of St. Thomas, and constructed a science hall, gymnasium, and a new seminary library.
 He also began a radio show on WCCO called Church of the Air, established the Confraternity of Christian Doctrine, the Family Guild, and mandated liturgical reform in the archdiocese.
 In 1941, the national Eucharistic Congress was held at Saint Paul, an event which many considered a testament to Murray's influence.
 In 1949, he ordered Catholic parents to not allow their children to receive sex education in public or private schools.
 He also served as a member of the administrative board of the National Catholic Welfare Council.

 John Murray died of cancer in St. Paul on October 11, 1956, at age 79.
 He is interred at Resurrection Cemetery in Mendota Heights, Minnesota.